 You are the best at what you do.
 You’ve been planning events for many years now and are ready to take on your next biggest client.
 You’ve even read our Ultimate AV Checklist.
 There is only one thing holding you back – the unknown.
 We want to help alleviate the uncertainty of the unknown.
 As an event planner, one of the most challenging parts of taking the next step is the confusing contract details within an event AV agreement.
 This is what you have to know!

 Editor’s Note: This post was updated on July 9th, 2021.

 The first part you’ll see on event AV agreements is the quote.
 At the end of the quote, you will notice a deposit section.
 For most events, many companies require a deposit that ranges between 20-50% of the total agreement price.
 The deposit is due when you sign the contract and its purpose is to ensure you follow-through with your agreement.
 This is not uncommon.
 Other companies may also outline a series of deposit payments as the event grows near.

 Terms of Event AV Agreements

-Many times vendors state that you are responsible for the items both in and out of the contract.
-If you rent equipment, you are responsible that the equipment that remains intact.
+Responsibility.
+Many times, vendors state that you are responsible for the items both in and out of the contract.
+If you rent equipment, you are responsible that the equipment remains intact.
 This section will also state what things you may be responsible for that are not in the contract.

 Force Majeure, arbitration, and governing laws are sections in an AV Agreement that can be broken down further by a lawyer.
-Below they are outlined in simple detail:
+Here is a simple outline: